KnowageLabs/Knowage-Documentation/installation-guide/knowage-ce-installer.rst

 Knowage CE Installer includes also the option to use one of the following **embedded databases**:

-- MariaDB Server 10.2 for Windows 32/64 bit
-- MariaDB Server 10.2 for Linux 64 bit with GLIBC 2.14 or higher
+- MariaDB Server 10.2 for Windows 64 bit

 Please note that embedded database option is not available for macOS.